awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-slackconnectorprofileproperties.md

 # AWS::AppFlow::ConnectorProfile SlackConnectorProfileProperties<a name="aws-properties-appflow-connectorprofile-slackconnectorprofileproperties"></a>

- The `SlackConnectorProfileProperties` property type specifies the connector\-specific profile properties required when using Slack\.
+ The connector\-specific profile properties required when using Slack\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-slackconnectorprofileproperties-syntax"></a>